marzukia/blog/content/posts/election-results-advanced-analytics.md

 Having only one seat in parliament last year, they managed to accomplish something significant - introducing the End of Life Choice Act.

-ACT has a similar scenario to the Greens where their dedicated voter base is already entirely defined.
-You would have voters quite far to the right supporting them.
+ACT has a similar scenario to the Greens where their dedicated voter base is already defined.
 However, unlike the Greens, the majority of their voters are older and own their own homes.
 Interestingly enough, this wealthier voter base did not translate to an increase in how much donations they received.
+But they did better than the likes of Greens who had double the amount of donations.

+Maybe it's easier to convince 'gun enthusiasts' to vote for them where there is no other party who are realistically offering gun law repeals.

 I'm interested to see how ACT's presence in our political environment will impact National in the long term.
 Will National continue to shift itself right to try to recapture these lost voters?